Sagarppanchal/Sample-Database-Structure-for-social-s-/README.md

-Social-Network-Database
+Sample Database Structure
 =======================

-This is our project for database lab.
-We are creating a small social network database to prove ourselves that we learned it well.
+This is the sample database structure.